xlight05/katacoda-scenarios/cellery/hello-world/step3.md

 Enter your project name in the terminal
 `hello-world`{{execute}}

 This has creates a folder for your project.
-Move into the newly created project folder
 `cd hello-world`{{execute}}

 Cellery init has created a cell code file, which defines the cell in a programmable way.
 Cellery uses the Ballerina language (https://ballerina.io) to define cells.